geomob/geomob-website/podcast/episode-4.markdown

 <div class="pt20">
-  Ed speakes with Joana Simoes, veteran of the Barcelona geo scene and organizer of Geomob Lisbon (#geomobLX)
+  Ed speaks with Joana Simoes, veteran of the Barcelona geo scene and organizer of Geomob Lisbon (#geomobLX)
 </div>

 <div class="pt20">